 The College accepts checks as a form of payment.
 When accepting checks, the following guidelines apply:

-Any checks returned by the College’s depository bank for reasons such as non-sufficient funds, account closed, payer’s signature missing, postdated checks, stale dated checks, etc., will be received by the Head Cashier.
-The Head Cashier prepares a deposit adjustment, debiting the originating account for the amount of the check and in most instances assessing a $40 returned check fee.
+Any checks returned by the College’s depository bank for reasons such as non-sufficient funds, account closed, payer’s signature missing, postdated checks, stale dated checks, etc., will be received by the Campus Cashier.
+The Campus Cashier prepares a deposit adjustment, debiting the originating account for the amount of the check and in most instances assessing a $40 returned check fee.

 All authorized cash handling departments are responsible for exercising reasonable care in screening cash transactions for counterfeit currency.
 This can include the use of counterfeit detector pens or a visual check for security indicators such as watermarks, security ribbons, etc. If a questionable bill is received, the cash handling department should retain possession of the bill and immediately contact the Vice President of Finance.
 The bill should NOT be returned to the payer.